fstnetwork/module-api/Guide/EN/07-Create_a_Campaign.en.md

     }
     ```

-     - `id` 為所欲販賣之 Smart Token/Voucher 於 FsTK 系統所記錄之 ID。可於 `get me` 中的 `token` 取得
+     - `id` is the registered ID on FsTK system of selling Smart Token/Voucher, which can be retrieved from `token` in `get me`.

-     - `name` 此 Campaign 的名稱，至少 1 字元，至多 20 字元
+     - `name` is the name of Campaign, between 1 character to 20 characters.

-     - `description` 此 Campaign 的描述或說明
+     - `description` is the description of Campaign.

-     - `stages` 此 Campaign 的階段，目前一個 Campaign 僅有一個 stage
+     - `stages` are Campaign stages.
+Currently Campaign only allows 1 stage.

-       - `name` 此 Stage 的名稱，至少 1 字元，至多 20 字元
+       - `name` is the name of Stage, between 1 character to 20 characters.

-       - `startTime` 此 Stage 的開始時間，需為 Unix Timestamp in Milliseconds 格式
+       - `startTime` is the activated selling time of Stage, in Unix Timestamp in Milliseconds.

-       - `endTime` 此 Stage 的結束時間，需為 Unix Timestamp in Milliseconds 格式
+       - `endTime` is the ending time of Stage, in Unix Timestamp in Milliseconds.

-       - `priceMultiplier` 此 Stage 中欲販售 Smart Token/Voucher 的價格之乘數，也就是說假如此 Ｃampaign 想要打九折，則乘數為 9/10。假如要維持原價則為 1/1
+       - `priceMultiplier` is the price multiplier (discount/markup) of Smart Token/Voucher at this Stage, e.g., a 10% off means 9/10; no discount means 1/1.

-         - `numerator` 乘數之分子
+         - `numerator` is the numerator of price multiplier.

-         - `denominator` 乘數之分母
+         - `denominator` is the denominator of price multiplier.

-       - `cap` 此 Stage 中，欲販售的 Smart Token/Voucher 總數量，格式為 Decimal Number。如欲販售 Smart Token 則要乘上 10^18，反之 Smart Voucher 維持原本的數量 (因 Voucher 不可分割，故 decimal = 0，10^0 為 1)
+       - `cap` is the maximal selling amount of Smart Token/Voucher at this Stage in Decimal Number.
+If selling Smart Voucher, this is the selling amount, otherwise selling Smart token, this requires a multiplier of 10^18.
+As Voucher is an integer with decimal = 0, 10^0 = 1.

-       - `isPrivate` 此 Stage 是否為私密販售，需要特殊簽章者才得以購買
+       - `isPrivate` means whether this Stage is limited to customer identity (having special signature).

-       -  `description` 此 Stage 的描述或說明
+     - `description` is the description of Stage.

  - Using cURL